Configuring an Amazon Q Business application to use the plugin - Amazon Q Business

 2. In Applications, choose the name of your application from the list of applications.

-4. Choose Create Quick Suite Account.
+4. Choose Create Quick Account.

 5. Give your new account a name, and specify the email address to use for account notifications.